nrattyp233/MoneyBuddy-Geo-Bank/docs/supabase-setup.md

 # ... etc
 \`\`\`

-2. **Vercel Deployment**
-   - In Vercel dashboard, go to your project
-   - Settings → Environment Variables
-   - Add all the Supabase variables

 ## Step 5: Configure Row Level Security (RLS)

 The setup script automatically enables RLS, but here's what it does: